ballerina-platform/ballerina-lang/misc/json-to-record-converter/README.md

    decimal exponentialNumber;
 };
 ```
-Since both integers and decimals are classified as **_JsonPrimitive_** type, in the implementation level, Integers and decimals are classified based on the _point (.)_ character.
+Since both integers and decimals are classified as `JsonPrimitive` type, at the implementation level, `Integers` and `decimals` are classified based on the `point (.)` character.

-### Mapping of Object Types
+### Mapping of object types
 This section explains how JSON objects can be mapped to Ballerina records.
 Each JSON object in the JSON value will be a new record or an inline record.
-Any JSON object will be parsed as a **_JsonObject_** Java object and will return a map with the field name as key and the object as value.
-And each JSON Object can have its child nodes as either of **_JsonObject, JsonPrimitive, JsonArray or JsonNull._**
+Any JSON object will be parsed as a `JsonObject` Java object and will return a map with the field name as key and the object as the value.
+Each JSON Object can have its child nodes as either of `JsonObject`, `JsonPrimitive`, `JsonArray` or `JsonNull`.

-#### Scenario 06: JSON Object
+#### JSON object
-JSON

 ```json
 {
   "recordProperty": {"name": "tom", "age": 5}
 }
 ```
-Ballerina

 ```ballerina
 type RecordProperty record {
    string name;